arniebradfo/template-nobuild-react-jsx/README.md

 - **Real-time Transpilation**: JSX is transformed on-the-fly in the browser
 - **Deferred App Loading**: The React app is loaded only after the service worker is ready, ensuring all JSX is handled correctly

+> Important!
+Only `.jsx` files are transpiled by babel. `.js` files are not transpiled.

 ## Project Structure

 ```